If your brick patio or path has weeds in the gaps, these practical tips will help revive the space and stop regrowth with resorting to herbicides.

 Before you read any further, keep in mind that I am an organic gardener.
-By this I mean, I do not ever intentionally introduce anything into the soil or water on our property that negatively affects the soil, water, or environment.
+By this I mean, I do not ever intentionally introduce anything into the soil or water on our property that (directly or indirectly) negatively affects the soil, water, or environment.

 For me personally, I do not think you can ever justify harmful actions for the sake of cosmetic problems in a garden.